 Strategy time!

-There’s a couple of different ways to work with the information you’ve gathered.
+There are a couple of different ways to work with the information you’ve gathered.

 Mitigate the negatives.
 Your internal weaknesses and external threats give you the most urgent courses of action.
 How can your strengths or opportunities mitigate them?
 Can you turn any weaknesses into opportunities?
 For example, if one threat is that there’s something you’re not doing that your competitors are, you also have an opportunity to start it.